Reasons people went to this university/place

 - Term 3 (only exams): May – June

 Holidays during the semester

-- at the end of October, there’s reading week and no lectures (good for travelling around) students have one whole month off from the last week of March till the last week of April
+- Depending on which department you study at, there’s reading week at the end of October (no lectures – good for travelling around) students have one whole month off from the last week of March till the last week of April